puppeteer/puppeteer/README.md

 # or "yarn add puppeteer-core"
 ```

-`puppeteer-core` is intended to be a lightweight version of puppeteer for launching an existing browser installation or for connecting to a remote one.
+`puppeteer-core` is intended to be a lightweight version of Puppeteer for launching an existing browser installation or for connecting to a remote one.

 See [puppeteer vs puppeteer-core](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteer-vs-puppeteer-core).